JmsPae/lastkajen-rs/README.md

 Implementation is based off the [service description][1] and supports all of its current functionalities.
 You will need login credentials (email and password) to use the API, for which you can register [here][2].

-Lastkajen is a download service for portions of the Swedish national road database (referred to as NVDB, Nationella VägDataBas) and this crate aims to be a convinient link between your rust service and the download service.
+Lastkajen is a download service for portions of the Swedish national road database (referred to as NVDB, Nationella Väg DataBas) and this crate aims to be a convenient link between your rust service and the download service.

 There are two distinct categories of datasets: